FAQ from Hosts

 Which kind of community projects are available?

 We currently already offer quite a wide range of community projects that you can fund by travelling to our destinations.
 From community gardens and food surplus recovery centers to restoration of important community public spaces.
-You can browse them by accessing our closed beta here and by visiting each city page.
+You can browse them by clicking here.

 How are social projects selected?